 Computer science skills will get you interviews.
 A portfolio of projects will get you hired.

-The final answer to the question of ““Why learn Golang?” in 2021 I’ll mention in this article is that once you’ve learned it as your first language, there are a whole heap of advantages you may not notice until you learn your second language, or until you’re further on in learning Go.
+Once you’ve learned Go as your first language, there is a whole heap of advantages you may not notice until you learn your second language, or until you’re further on in learning Go.
 They may not be useful or noticeable now as a beginner, but as you go (pun intended) forward in your coding career, these will make coding in Go - and other languages - more enjoyable and rewarding.

 For a start, it’s a fast language.
 As a beginner, you may not have a reference for comparison, but due to its compilation, static types, and efficient garbage collection, it’s one of the fastest high-level programming languages.